ggxchain/documentation/src/developer-documentation/how-to-guides/how-to-deploy-rust.md

 # How to Deploy Rust Smart Contracts

-To deploy Rust contract on the Golden Gate network you can follow video tutorials <https://youtu.be/xl-QliBpH9k> and <https://youtu.be/Zp1JtBYxXJg> or follow the steps below.

 ## Update Your Development Environment

 1. Update Rust using `rustup compnent add rust-src`